workshopbutler/js-widgets/README.md

 `config.js -> options -> theme`

 Name of an active theme.
 For default themes, use these values: `alfred`, `dacota`, `britton`, `gatsby`, `hayes`.

-`config.js -> options -> themeVersion`

-Version number of [Workshop Butler Themes](https://github.com/workshopbutler/themes).
-Based on this parameters, a particular version of the styles is added to the HTML pages (for example, `event-list.html`).

 ## Compatibility